 Harvest Season: Summer (December-February)

-Famous wineries: The historic Audrey Wilkinson offers a range of Semillon wine in its idyllic setting.
+The historic Audrey Wilkinson offers a range of Semillon wine in its idyllic setting.
 Brokenwood Wines has a stand-out, award-winning chardonnay to sample.
 Tyrrell’s Wines is another historic vineyard that produces incredibly good shiraz amongst other grape varieties.

 The Hunter Valley is the oldest wine region in Australia, with a viticultural history dating back to the 1800s.
 There are now more than 120 wineries in this Sydney wine region.
 Also, a weekend there spent tasting a variety of Australian wine is one of the best things to do in New South Wales.

 Along with some of the top Australian wineries, Hunter Valley offers the perfect place to indulge in some relaxation.
-The region is home to day spas, wellness retreats, high end dining experiences as well as even hot air balloon rides.
+The region is home to day spas, wellness retreats, high-end dining experiences as well as even hot air balloon rides.

 How to Get There/How to get around: It’s best to hire a car to explore Hunter Valley.
 This gives you the freedom to stop wherever you like and stay for as long as you please.
+Also, EV charging stations are popping up all over the valley if you are able to rent an electric vehicle.

 Read Next: Why Hunter Valley Is Our Favourite Wine Region In Australia